Guilded

-Guilded is a VoIP, instant messaging, and digital distribution platform designed by Guilded Inc. and was bought by Roblox Corporation on August 16, 2021 for $90M.
-Since then, Guilded has been integrated with Roblox Corporation's Roblox.
-The company is based in San Francisco.
-Users communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
+Guilded was a VoIP, instant messaging, and digital distribution platform designed by Guilded Inc. and was bought by Roblox Corporation on August 16, 2021 for $90 million.
+Since then, Guilded had been integrated with Roblox.
+The company was based in San Francisco.
+Users communicated with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
 Guilded was founded by Eli Brown, a former Facebook and Xbox employee.
-Guilded is available on Windows, Linux, macOS, Android, and iOS.
+Guilded was available on Windows, Linux, macOS, Android, and iOS.
+On December 19, 2025, Guilded was discontinued and shut down by Roblox.

+Features

-Guilded is a main competitor of Discord and primarily focuses on video game communities, such as those focused on competitive gaming and esports.
-It provides features intended for video gaming clans, such as scheduling tools and integrated calendars.
-Guilded is developed by Guilded, Inc., which has been an independent product group of Roblox since August 16, 2021.
+Guilded was a main competitor of Discord and primarily focused on video game communities, such as those focused on competitive gaming and esports.
+It provided features intended for video gaming clans, such as scheduling tools and integrated calendars.
+The platform distinguished itself by offering higher performance specifications for free users compared to competitors, including 1080p resolution streaming at 60fps, 256kbps audio bitrate, and a 500MB file upload limit.
+In addition to standard communication tools, Guilded featured specialized organizational channels including "whisper" groups for nested voice chat, Kanban boards, and collaborative document editing similar to Google Docs.

+History

+Guilded was developed by Guilded, Inc., which had been an independent product group of Roblox from August 16, 2021, to December 19, 2025.

+Account integration mandate

 On May 31, 2024, Roblox Corporation announced that all current accounts must have a Roblox account linked before July 15, 2024 to continue using their Guilded account, while new users will only have the option to sign up with Roblox.
+This requirement led to a departure of non-Roblox gaming communities, particularly independent MMORPG guilds and FPS clans, many of whom cited privacy concerns and a desire for platform neutrality as reasons for migrating back to Discord.

 On October 12, 2024, Roblox Corporation restricted access for Guilded users in Russia, citing concerns that Guilded could be blocked in the country.

-On October 3, 2025, Roblox Corporation announced that Guilded will be shutting down by the end of 2025, with the final day of service set for December 19, 2025.
+Russian users reported receiving "403 Forbidden" errors due to changes in Amazon CloudFront configurations intended to comply with U.S. sanctions, which geoblocked the region without prior warning.

+Discontinuation

+On September 29, 2025, Roblox Corporation announced that Guilded would shut down by the end of 2025.
+Roblox stated the closure was part of an effort to unify social features into "Roblox Communities," a similar toolset integrated directly into Roblox.
+In the months leading up to the shutdown, the platform provided server owners with an export tool to archive message history and media.
+On December 19th, 2025, the Guilded website was shut down and now redirects visitors to Roblox's Communities feature.
+Upon the shutdown, the desktop and mobile applications ceased functionality, displaying only a "Sunset" notification screen.